davidcraft/SimKern/README.md

 This system can receive a file containing a series of differential equations, a network flow model, or a boolean network which represents a cell or some other complex system.
 Once the permutations on this file are created, they are run through a third party program (Matlab, Octave, or R) to record a scalar result for each permutation to be used in standard machine learning models.
-This process is known as SIM0 and the permutations are referred to as genomes.
+This process is known as SIM0 and the permutations are referred to as <b>genomes</b>.

 In a process known as SIM1, a separate set of permutations can be run on each of the genomes and after analyzing the outputs, a similarity score can be determined between genomes.
 A similarity matrix is then built up, making it eligible